← Illusions of Work

 The transition is primarily political rather than structural.
 This chapter describes what it does to the three populations it threatens most: middle management whose coordination roles disappear, finance teams who lose narrative authority, and product managers whose competence was shaped by the dysfunction the model resolves.

-The fix was structural: the three units redesigned the contract together, splitting validation responsibilities so that each unit validated what it owned.
+The contract fix was structural: the three units redesigned the contract together, splitting validation responsibilities so that each unit validated what it owned.
 A shared validation event allowed consumers to pre-check payment-specific fields.
 The arms race stopped, and the customer experience recovered within a quarter.

 ...